-Determination of peritoneal dialysis treatment modality is derived from a combination of Medicare-paid dialysis claims, the Medical Evidence Form (CMS-2728), and data from CROWNWeb.
-These sources also determine patient assignment to the facility.
-Patients not treated by the facility for the entire month are excluded for that reporting month.
-See Section 3.1.1 for ESRD QIP only.
+Determination of patient assignment to the facility is derived from a combination of Medicare claims, the Medical Evidence Form (CMS-2728), and data from CROWNWeb.
+Determination of patient modality is derived from a combination of Medicare-paid dialysis claims, the Medical Evidence Form (CMS-2728), and data from CROWNWeb (DFC only).
+See Section 3.1.1 for modality determination used in ESRD QIP calculations.
 The patient's age is determined by subtracting the patient's date of birth from the first day of the reporting month.
 Patients that are <18 years old as of the first day of the reporting month are excluded.

-For the exclusion of catheter patients with limited life expectancy, catheter use in the reporting month is defined as the CROWNWeb "Access Type ID" having any of the following values: (16,18,19,20,21,"·"), where Access_Type_ID "16" represents AV Fistula combined with a Catheter, "18" represents AV Graft combined with a Catheter, "19" represents Catheter only, "20" represents Port access only, "21" represents other/unknown, and "·" represents missing.
+For the exclusion of catheter patients with limited life expectancy, catheter use in the reporting month is defined as the CROWNWeb "Access Type ID" having any of the following values: (16,18,19,20,21,"·"), where Access\Type\ID "16" represents AV Fistula combined with a Catheter, "18" represents AV Graft combined with a Catheter, "19" represents Catheter only, "20" represents Port access only, "21" represents other/unknown, and "·" represents missing.

-Hospice information comes from CMS institutional Medicare Claims files that contain final action claims submitted by Hospice providers (CLM_TYPE=50).
-Once a beneficiary elects Hospice, all Hospice related claims will be found in this file, regardless if the beneficiary is in Medicare fee-for-service or in a Medicare managed care plan.
+Hospice information comes from CMS institutional Medicare Claims files that contain final action claims submitted by hospice providers (CLM\TYPE\CD=50).
+Once a beneficiary elects hospice, all hospice-related claims will be found in this file, regardless if the beneficiary is in Medicare fee-for-service or in a Medicare managed care plan.